-Installing GemStone/S 64 Bit Version 3.3.5
+Installing GemStone/S 64 Bit Version 3.4

-This chapter describes the procedure for installing GemStone/S 64 Bit version 3.3.5 on a single machine.
-We recommend that you set up GemStone this way initially to ensure that all the pieces work together.
-At the end of this chapter, we suggest refinements you might want to make, such as running GemStone in a network configuration.
+This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.4.
+We recommend that you set up GemStone initially on a single machine, to ensure that all the pieces work together.
+At the end of this chapter, we suggest refinements you might want to make.
+Further setup to run a distributed system are described in the System Administration Guide.
+You will need to adjust the installation process to meet your specific needs.

 If you are upgrading to this release from a previous version of GemStone/S 64 Bit, follow the instructions in the appropriate later chapter of this Installation Guide.
+These upgrade instructions will provide details on steps that need to be taken before and after the installation as described in this chapter.